Introduction

 Name::new("Player"),

-Blocking, // Insert the Blocking component if using collision and this entity should block.
+Blocking, // Insert the Blocking component if using collision and this entity should block others.

 ));